annasofiakircher/portfolio/README.md

 * Are the SAT fair?
 Concerning the allegations about the SAT being unfair to certain racial groups or biased by gender?

 ## Data
-All data sets can be found oin this repository.
+All data sets can be found in this repository.

-# R
+# R & Python
-As my preferred programming language I used R for the analysis.
+As my preferred programming language I used R for almost all projects.
+The energy demand model analysis was done with python.